 - Drive conversations and leads at their most important annual event for engaging customers.

 - Create a digital interactive experience that can be used for years, for events (virtual or in-person), marketing campaigns, and a virtual briefing center.

 To achieve these goals, Rockwell required not just a highly engaging virtual experience, but a full-scale, agile platform on which to deliver it.
 They turned to the Kaon Interactive High Velocity Marketing Platform to overcome their challenge.
 The platform provided Rockwell with a holistic experience that is device-agnostic, available online or offline, easily updated via the cloud, measurable (with real-time engagement metrics), and accessible to unlimited users.
-As a leader in building and deploying interactive B2B sales and marketing applications, Kaon is the expert in creating and deploying engaging and business-relevant customer applications to drive and elevate buying conversations.
+As a leader in building and deploying interactive B2B sales and marketing applications, Kaon is an expert in creating and deploying engaging and business-relevant customer applications to drive and elevate buying conversations.

 Finding Meaningful Engagement in Digital Experiences